isaacnmm/pestpolicy-hugo2XX/content/posts/does-peppermint-oil-repel-spiders/index.md

 The house must become that nasty host for the spiders - spiders will be moving onto areas that have different food sources.
 So, remove empty sodas or toast that may host spiders.
 The insects could in the end become spiders' food - and thus it'll help to remove both the insects & the spiders at the same time.
 So, seal up the pet food and clean countertops off any foodstuffs.
 Also, get a sealable bin where you'll put all the recyclable soda containers - and place the bins outside.
-### 2.�Install Window Screens
+### 2.Install Window Screens
 Opening the windows and doors only work to invite bugs into your house - including spiders. most people open the windows and doors during the sunny times for aeration - but have screens.
-Opening to a house that lacks screens w-�screens inspection.
-Commercially,�Carbaryl will damage the spider's nervous system - get it as traps, wettable powder, granule, liquid, or dust.
+Opening to a house that lacks screens w-screens inspection.
+Commercially,Carbaryl will damage the spider's nervous system - get it as traps, wettable powder, granule, liquid, or dust.
-### 3.�Pyrethroids and�Pyrethrins
+### 3.Pyrethroids andPyrethrins
 Natural insecticides such as Pyrethrins are extracted from flowers such as the chrysanthemum and will help repel spiders.
 But pyrethroids are longer-lasting in killing the bugs - which are man-made Pyrethrins.
 The pyrethroids + pyrethrins work on stimulating the spider's nervous system - leading to death or at best paralysis.